 Tango Therapeutics Announces Limited Exposure to Silicon Valley Bank

-/EIN News/ -- BOSTON, March 10, 2023 (GLOBE NEWSWIRE) -- Tango Therapeutics, Inc. (NASDAQ: TNGX), a clinical-stage biotechnology company committed to discovering and delivering the next generation of precision cancer medicines, reported that it is aware of the current situation affecting Silicon Valley Bank (SVB), it is monitoring this situation closely and does not expect its exposure to SVB will require any change to its previously provided guidance that it has sufficient cash, cash equivalents and marketable securities to fund operations into 2025.
+BOSTON, March 10, 2023 (GLOBE NEWSWIRE) -- Tango Therapeutics, Inc. TNGX, a clinical-stage biotechnology company committed to discovering and delivering the next generation of precision cancer medicines, reported that it is aware of the current situation affecting Silicon Valley Bank (SVB), it is monitoring this situation closely and does not expect its exposure to SVB will require any change to its previously provided guidance that it has sufficient cash, cash equivalents and marketable securities to fund operations into 2025.

 About Tango Therapeutics